aloshTM/Skylight/README.md

 # Info
 A Discord bot which attempts to make the moderating experience as smooth as possible. <br>

-## Includes:
+### Includes:
-TODO when you actually make some
+TODO when you actually make some features

 # Setup
 TODO